Lithuania in the Eurovision Song Contest 2010: Semi-finals

-The three semi-finals of the competition aired on 13, 20 and 27 February 2010 and featured the 34 competing entries.
-The members of the jury consisted of Mindaugas Urbaitis (member of LATGA; all semi-finals), Darius Užkuraitis (Opus 3 director; all semi-finals), Jonas Vilimas (producer; all semi-finals), Linas Rimša (composer; first semi-final), Neda Malunavičiūtė (singer; first semi-final), Saulius Urbonavičius (musician, singer-songwriter; second semi-final), Kazimieras Šiaulys (member of LATGA; second semi-final), Povilas Meškėla (singer; third semi-final) and Aistė Smilgevičiūtė (singer; third semi-final).
-The top four entries advanced to the final from each semi-final, while the bottom entries were eliminated.
+The three semi-finals of the competition aired on 13, 20, and 27 February 2010 and featured the 34 competing entries.
+The top three entries advanced to the final from each semi-final, while the bottom entries were eliminated.
 On 22 February 2010, LRT announced the three entries that had received a wildcard to also proceed to the final.

 On 22 February 2010, "Running Fast" performed by Donatas Montvydas, which advanced from the second semi-final, was disqualified as the song had been publicly performed before 1 October 2009.
 The song "Material World" performed by Amberlife, which placed fourth in the second semi-final, replaced the song and advanced to the final.